kucars/semantic_based_exploration/usar_exploration/README.md

 # usar_exploration
-Urban Seacrh &amp; Rescue (USAR) Robotic Exploration Package
+Urban Search &amp; Rescue (USAR) Robotic Exploration Package

 usar_exploration related tasks implementation

-In order run the simulation environment the following Packages are needed:
+In order run the simulation environment the following Package is needed:

 - volumetric mapping follow the instruction in the following website to install it
 ```